-$\Box$ New product initiatives
+□ New product initiatives.

-- CCO lending

-- Standby facilities

-- Green, Social and Sustainability Lending Programme
+- CCO lending 1 CCO - Standby facilities \$522 million to nine councils as at 30 September 2021 - Green, Social and Sustainability Lending Programme to be launched in October 2021

-Changes to Foundation Policies, Borrower Notes percentage, CCO lending, on-lending margins.
+□ Changes to Foundation Policies, Borrower Notes percentage, CCO lending, on-lending margins.